CISecurity/CCPA-Docs/docs/source/CIS-CAT Pro Assessor CLI User's Guide.md

 	> Assessor-CLI.bat -b benchmarks\CIS_Oracle_Database_11g_R2_Benchmark_v2.2.0-xccdf.xml -p "Level 1 - Windows Server Host OS" -D xccdf_org.cisecurity_value_jdbc.url=jdbc:oracle:thin:user/s3cr3t@DBHOST:1521:devdb -D xccdf_org.cisecurity_value_listener.ora=C:\product\oracle\network\admin\listener.ora

+#### Configuring Interactive Values ####
+A number of benchmarks supported by/bundled with CIS-CAT Pro Assessor require manual interaction by the user in order to configure specific values used during the assessment.
+These "interactive values" will be presented to the user during a manual execution of the assessment, but will block the completion of the assessment if it is being executed off-hours, or as part of an automated script.
+CIS-CAT Pro Assessor provides a mechanism for these "interactive values" to be configured using a properties file, thus removing the burden of entering these values manually.
+This configuration requires knowledge of the value's `id` attribute within the benchmark or data-stream collection component.
+The CIS-CAT Pro Assessor Coverage Guide provides a listing, for each applicable benchmark, for any "interactive value" `id` attributes.
+Once known, a user can modify the `assessor-cli.properties` file to specify the value:

+	xccdf_org.cisecurity_value_jdbc.url=jdbc:oracle:thin:system/manager@dbhost:1521:orcl

+When CIS-CAT Pro Assessor executes, the program will (by default) attempt to load properties contained in the `config\assessor-cli.properties`.

+A second method to configure "interactive values" is to utilize the `-D <Property=Value>` command-line option.
+This allows the user to configure a single property at a time when executing, therefore eliminating the potential need for multiple properties files.
+Configuring this option on the command-line is straightforward, where the property name is the `id` attribute of the "interactive value" and the property value is configured:

+	> Assessor-CLI.bat -b benchmarks\CIS_Oracle_Database_11g_R2_Benchmark_v2.2.0-xccdf.xml -p "Level 1 - Windows Server Host OS" -D xccdf_org.cisecurity_value_jdbc.url=jdbc:oracle:thin:user/s3cr3t@DBHOST:1521:devdb

 ## Troubleshooting and Support ###
 Member support for CIS-CAT Pro Assessor is available through the normal CIS SecureSuite support channels: